Harry Ramsden is the most famous name in fish and chips across the world.

-After an expansion funded by Associated Fisheries in 1969, Ramsden’s became the largest fish and chip restaurant in the world.
+Associated Fisheries expanded the restaurant in 1969 to make it the largest fish and chip restaurant in the world.
 It had 186 seats, 150 staff and parking for 400 cars.

 In 1974 the restaurant used 400,000 lbs of fish, 100,000 lbs of beef dripping, 900,000 lbs of potatoes, 9,000 pints of vinegar, 20,000 bottles of sauce and 26,400 loaves.

 Harry Ramsden’s was acquired by John Barnes, the former managing director of KFC UK, for £3 million in 1988.

 Barnes began to build the company into a chain of restaurants, and announced plans to turn the business into the British equivalent of the Hard Rock Cafe.
 In order to fund expansion, the company went public with a market value of £8 million in 1989.
 The first international franchise was a 200-seat restaurant in Hong Kong.